-The owner of Nottingham Forest FC is set to stand trial accused of football corruption after judges dismissed an appeal.
+The owner of Nottingham Forest FC is set to appear before a judge accused of football corruption.

 Shipping magnate Evangelos Marinakis, who also owns Greek club Olympiakos, is also accused of drug trafficking and "associating with criminals".

-Mr Marinakis, 51, is one of 28 people accused of manipulating matches, with former football federation officials and referees also charged.
+Mr Marinakis, 51, is one of 28 people accused of manipulating matches, with former football federation officials and referees also facing possible charges.

 "You know very well that I do not bend," he said.